eBay/SparkChamber/README.md

 view.sparkEvents = @[event];
 ```

-If your event's UI element has a short object lifecycle (collection & table view cells, for instance) then in the action block you'd instead want to invalidate the event, possibly by utilizing a lookup table or a long-lived model object.
-This could then be referenced to prevent the re-creation of the event when the appropriate UI element is being re-constructed.
+If your event's UI element has a short object lifecycle (collection & table view cells, for instance) then in the action block you'd instead want to invalidate the event's data, possibly by utilizing a lookup table or a long-lived model object.
+This could then be referenced to prevent the re-creation of the event when the appropriate UI element is being reconstructed.

 #### Tracking on-screen viewing time
 Creating a pair of events that track a UI element's time on screen is achieved by utilizing the `Appear` and `Disappear` triggers in tandem: